 - a UK accredited MPharm degree or OSPAP qualification

-- 52 weeks of pre-registration training in England, Scotland or Wales signed off as satisfactory by your tutor
+- 52 weeks of foundation training in England, Scotland or Wales signed off as satisfactory by your designated supervisor

 - the GPhC registration assessment with a pass result

 To apply, create an account and complete the online application available on myGPhC

 Applying after sitting the July 2021 registration assessment?
 See the Results and registration section of the assessment sitting page to find out more about your next steps.